adbarbosa/MySQLBackupTool/README.md

 PHP script to backup several databases in one server.

 ## How to install ##
-1. First clone the reposito using
+1. First create folder MySQLBackupTool, enter it and clone the repository using
 ```bash
 git clone https://github.com/adbarbosa/MySQLBackupTool.git
 ```